-- States commonly impose a personal income tax, corporate income tax, sales tax, and real property tax to raise revenue to finance public services. - Washington State does not have a personal or corporate income tax. - According to the U.S. Department of Treasury, state sales taxes impact individuals differently depending on their income "because the people with smaller incomes pay a larger percentage of their money into the sales tax system than people with higher incomes."
+- States commonly impose a personal income tax, corporate income tax, sales tax, and real property tax to raise revenue to finance public services.1 - Washington State does not have a personal or corporate income tax.2 - According to the U.S. Department of Treasury, state sales taxes impact individuals differently depending on their income "because the people with smaller incomes pay a larger percentage of their money into the sales tax system than people with higher incomes."
 For example, a 2018 report from the Institute of Taxation and Economic Policy found that Washingtonians with incomes in the lowest 20% (less than \$24,000 annually) pay 13.3% of their family income in sales and excise taxes compared to those with incomes in the top 20% (more than \$116,300 annually) that pay less than 4.7% of their family income.
 The Institute also calculates a Tax Inequality Index "which measures the impact of each state's tax system on income inequality."
 According to their measures, "Washington has the most unfair state and local tax system in the country.
 Incomes are more unequal in Washington after state and local taxes are collected than before."
-One reason for this inequity is due to Washington's comparatively high combined state and local sales tax rate. - Washington State sales taxes are imposed on retail sales of most articles of tangible personal property, including diapers.
-A retail sale is a sale to the final consumer or end user of the property.
-Washington State's sales and use tax rate is 6.5%.
-Most cities and all counties in Washington State also levy a sales and use tax, and rates vary from 0.5% to 3.9%.
-Therefore, individuals may pay between 7% and 10.4% in sales and use taxes on diapers and diaper services. - State retail tax exemptions are often made for food, clothing, medicine, newspaper, and utilities.
-Washington State currently has retail sales and use tax exemptions (RCW 82.08) for a number of products, including some farm products, producer goods, interstate sales, public activities, food and food ingredients, health-related purchases, and deferrals and credits.
-Examples of health-related purchase exemptions include prescription drugs (RCW 82.08.0281) and certain medical items (RCW 82.08.0283), including prosthetic devices and oxygen. - According to Washington State health insurance regulations, the term "medically necessary" means a "requested service which is reasonably calculated to prevent, diagnose, correct, cure, alleviate or prevent worsening of conditions in the client that endanger life, or cause suffering or pain, or result in an illness or infirmity, or threaten to cause or aggravate a handicap, or cause physical deformity or malfunction.
-There is no other equally effective, more conservation or substantially less costly course of treatment available or suitable for the client requesting the service" (WAC 182-500-0070). - Benefits from federal assistance programs (e.g. Special Supplemental Nutrition Program for Women, Infants, and Children [WIC]; Supplemental Nutrition Assistance Program [SNAP]) exist to provide a safety net for families experiencing food insecurity.
-These benefits cannot be applied to nonfood essentials such as diapers.
+One reason for this inequity is due to Washington's comparatively high combined state and local sales tax rate. - Washington State sales taxes are imposed on retail sales of most articles of tangible personal property, including diapers.4 A retail sale is a sale to the final consumer or end user of the property.2 Washington State's sales and use tax rate is 6.5%.4 Most cities and all counties in Washington State also levy a sales and use tax, and rates vary from 0.5% to 3.9%.4 Therefore, individuals may pay between 7% and 10.4% in sales and use taxes on diapers. - State retail tax exemptions are often made for food, clothing, medicine, newspaper, and utilities.1 Washington State currently has retail sales and use tax exemptions (RCW 82.08) for a number of products, including some farm products, producer goods, interstate sales, public activities, food and food ingredients, health-related purchases, and deferrals and credits.2 Examples of health-related purchase exemptions include prescription drugs (RCW 82.08.0281) and certain medical items (RCW 82.08.0283), including prosthetic devices and oxygen. - Washington State Health Care Authority's (HCA) Apple Health (Medicaid) program does not cover diapers for infants and children under age 3 years (HCA, personal communication, January 2021). - Medicare does not pay for incontinence products (Washington State Department of Social and Health Services [DSHS], personal communication, January 2021). - Apple Health covers^B disposable incontinence products (e.g., diapers, pull-up pants and briefs, liners, shields, guards, pads, and undergarments) and rented reusable diapers and briefs for those ages 3 years and older as nondurable medical supplies and equipment provided products are deemed medically necessary, are used alone (i.e., not in combination with another product), and meet required specifications.5 Incontinence supplies represent the highest expenditure for medical equipment covered under the